Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Proof of Theorem

-\noi such that $N^{1-\dl} < N_1,N_2,N_3 \le N/4$.
+{ } such that $N^{1 - \delta} < N_1, N_2, N_3 \le N / 4$.
 Then it is easy to see that

-\noi which together with \eqref{Eqn:sha} implies
+{ }which together with \eqref{Eqn:sha} implies

-\noi This finishes the proof of Theorem \ref{THM:div} (ii).
+{ }This finishes the proof of Theorem \ref{THM:div} (ii).

-\ackno{\rm The authors are grateful to Chenmin Sun for many helpful discussions, which leads to Remarks \ref{RMK:phaset} and \ref{RMK:nosmooth}, and also for pointing out an error in a previous version of this text.
+\ackno{\rm The authors are grateful to Chenmin Sun for many helpful discussions, which resulted in Remarks \ref{RMK:phaset} and \ref{RMK:nosmooth}, and also for pointing out an error in a previous version of this text.
 We also would like to thank Nikolay Tzvetkov for the useful comments.
+Additionally, we thank the anonymous reviewers for their comments, which greatly improved the presentation of the paper.
 Y.W. has been supported by the EPSRC New Investigator Award (grant no. EP/V003178/1).}